Torus Removal by Kirk W. Noraian, D.D.S., M.S., P.C.

 Depending on what caused the torus to develop, it may recur.
 The growth is usually slow and there is a small chance that retreatment may be necessary.

 In the early days, tori removal or reduction may have been very painful.
-However, Dr. Noraian uses Piezosurgery which allows for gentle reshaping of the bone with minimal or substantially reduced post-operative discomfort.
+However, Dr. Noraian uses Piezosurgery which allows for a gentle reshaping of the bone with minimal or substantially reduced post-operative discomfort.

 If you would like to refer a patient over the web, Dr. Noraian has a secure site that will receive your referrals and will keep your patient information confidential and secure.